fabianlee/gcp-cloudrun-python3-gunicorn/README.md

 ### Connect Github to to GCP Cloud Build trigger

-See my full blog article below for building a GCP Continuous Deployment pipeline by conneting a remote GitHub repository.
+See my full blog article below for building a GCP Continuous Deployment pipeline by connecting a remote GitHub repository.

 https://fabianlee.org/2023/04/29/gcp-cloud-run-with-build-trigger-coming-from-remote-github-repository/